 Illness and infectious disease.
 Unvaccinated cats — and especially kittens — are at high risk of contracting and spreading diseases when housed in close quarters.
 Feline panleukopenia and feline calicivirus are life-threatening and can be easily spread by improper handling and cleaning techniques.
 Feline rhinotracheitis (i.e., upper respiratory infection), feline leukemia virus and feline immunodeficiency virus can be spread by direct and/or indirect contact (e.g., via contaminated gloves or clothing).

 Zoonotic diseases — those that can be passed between animals and humans — should also be considered a risk.
-Examples include ringworm, cat-scratch fever, rabies, bacterial infections, and parasites (e.g., fleas, ticks, mites, worms, Toxoplasma gondii).
+Examples include ringworm, cat-scratch disease, rabies, bacterial infections, and parasites (e.g., Toxoplasma gondii and worms, and those transmitted by fleas, ticks and mites).
 Proper handling techniques (e.g., wearing gloves and washing your hands thoroughly after handling each cat and when cleaning traps or litter boxes) will greatly reduce such risks.
 (To minimize the risk to pets at home, it’s recommended that CCP staff and volunteers change clothes and shoes before returning home after their shift and keep pets away from community cats in traps.)

 Monitoring and in-trap care.
 For the most part, recovering cats should be left alone (and covered), but it’s important that somebody check on them every hour or two to monitor their progress, especially when they first regain consciousness and the anesthesia is wearing off (i.e., approximately six to eight hours after surgery for adults).
 Signs of distress, including vomiting, bleeding, labored breathing or prolonged grogginess (more than 24 hours after surgery), require immediate veterinary assistance.